-On the edge of downtown Louisville—routinely ranked among the nation’s most “livable” cities and a “top travel destination”—Bellarmine is set on three beautiful hills in the artful and eclectic Highlands neighborhood.
-We are within walking distance of the Bardstown Road corridor, where coffeehouses, restaurants, and one-of-a-kind shops add to the overall Bellarmine experience.
-Downtown Louisville is just minutes away and offers world-class theater, arts, sports, museums, and gorgeous riverfront parks.
+On the edge of downtown Louisville—routinely ranked among the nation’s most livable cities and a top travel destination—Bellarmine is set on three beautiful hills in the artful and eclectic Highlands neighborhood.
+We are within walking distance of the Bards-town Road corridor, where coffeehouses, restaurants, and one-of-a-kind shops add to the overall Bellarmine experience.
+Downtown Louisville is just minutes away from campus and offers world-class theater, arts, sports, museums, and gorgeous riverfront parks.
 Louisville is situated on the mile-wide Ohio River, at the gateway to the South and the crossroads of the Midwest.
 Two-hundred million people—two-thirds of the nation’s population—live within a 500-mile radius of Bellarmine.

 One of America’s prettiest campuses

-Our 175-acre campus comprises 55 buildings, including the world-class W.L.
-Lyons Brown Library, the Norton Health Science Center, and halls that are home to nursing, education, and the arts and sciences.
+Our 145-acre campus comprises 55 buildings, including the world-class W.L.
+Lyons Brown Library, the Norton Health Science Center, and halls home to nursing, education, and the arts and sciences.
 Bellarmine boasts eight residence halls, an architectural gem of a chapel, a campus center, and the University quadrangle.
-Our recreational facilities include indoor and outdoor tennis courts, a fitness center, and athletic fields, including the state-of-the-art Frazier Stadium that’s home to lacrosse, soccer, field hockey, and track & field.
-Our campus on three hills and our award-winning architecture evoke the beautiful Italian hill towns of Tuscany, birthplace of our patron.
+Our recreational facilities include indoor and outdoor tennis courts, a fitness center, and athletic fields, including the state-of-the-art Frazier Stadium, home to field hockey, lacrosse, soccer, and track & field.
+Our campus built on three hills and our award-winning architecture evoke the beautiful Italian hill towns of Tuscany, birthplace of our patron.

 The student experience

-A diverse student body from 37 states and 31 foreign countries attends Bellarmine.
-Our total enrollment is 3,846, of which 2,651 are undergraduate students.
-Fifty percent of our students ranked in the top 25% of their class.
-ACT composite scores range from 22–27 for the middle 50% of students.
-Our student-faculty ratio is 12:1.
+A diverse student body from 21 states and four foreign countries attends Bellarmine.
+Our total enrollment is 3,369, of which 2,552 are undergraduate students.
+ACT composite scores range from 22–28 for the middle 50% of students.
+Our student-faculty ratio is 11:1.
 Our average class size is 20.
-There are 29 students or fewer in 84% of our classes.
-Teaching and learning like this just doesn’t take place at the megaversities, and it shows in our high four-year graduation rates and in the successful careers of our 20,000 graduates throughout the world.
+There are 39 students or fewer in 91% of our classes.
+Teaching and learning like this just doesn’t take place at the megaversities, and it shows in our high four-year graduation rates and the successful careers of our more than 25,000 graduates throughout the world.

 Price, cost, and value

-In 2015–2016, tuition and fees cost $37,650; room and board, $10,990.
+In 2019–2020, tuition and fees cost $42,430; room and board cost $9,030.
 After financial aid, the actual cost is almost always far lower, and its enormously high value is an investment in your future.
-We provide more than $14 million in institutional scholarships and grants to entering students each year.
+We provide millions of dollars in institutional scholarships and grants to entering students each year.
 Award amounts are determined on an individual basis and celebrate the strength and achievement of each admitted student.
 A person, not a computer, processes your application.

 We understand that the cost of an excellent private higher education like the one you’ll get at Bellarmine University is a major consideration for you and your family.
 We also know that when it comes to investing in a secure, successful future, families don’t want to cut corners, sell themselves short, or settle for mediocrity.
-A Bellarmine education is an investment that will pay exceptionally high returns for a lifetime.
-It is Bellarmine University’s goal and commitment to ensure that every student receives our best comprehensive offer of financial assistance and that your affordable investment in a Bellarmine education becomes a reality.
-To find an estimate of your actual cost, please visit bellarmine.edu and click Net Price Calculator.
+A Bellarmine education is an investment that will pay exceptionally highreturns for a lifetime.
+It’s Bellarmine University’s goal and commitment to ensure that every student receives ourbest comprehensive offer of financial assistance and that your affordable investment in a Bellarmine education becomes a reality.
+To find an estimate of your actual cost, please visit bellarmine.edu and use our net price calculator.